Schedule Appt Schedule an Appointment Text Text Pay Online Pay Online Today! Like Us Like Us on Facebook Reviews Read our Reviews Call Give us a Call

 closeup of healthy teeth and gums

-Scaling and root planing is the most common form of periodontal treatment.
+Scaling and root planing is the most common type of gum disease treatment.
 It can essentially be thought of as a cleaning that’s been taken to the next level.
 Our team will target bacterial accumulations around and underneath your gum tissue.
 We will also carefully smooth down any rough spots on your tooth roots, which are prime real estate for plaque.
 By taking these comprehensive steps, our goal is to help your gums regain their health and vitality.

 Soft Tissue Laser Treatment